BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 This section of the documentation lists the significant BlueBrain Nexus releases across all services and web applications.

+## 1.9.1 (12.02.2024)

+This is a patch release that address a bug in Delta during the update of resources:

+From 1.9.0 during update operations, @ref:[Delta does not create a new revision of a resource if no change is detected](v1.9-release-notes.md#no-new-revision-on-a-resource-if-no-change-is-detected).
+When the resource was large or contained too many blank nodes, the complexity increased too much and this could cause CPU starvation.

 ## 1.9.0 (18.12.2023)

 ### Breaking changes